leif-motif/skill-picker-reborn/README.md

 Supports macOS Ventura and up (macOS 13+).

 # Downloads
-**None yet.** Once app gets into a usable state, downloads will be added.
+**Select the "Releases" tab on the right side of the page to get a download!** The app should work for both Intel (x64) and Apple Silicon (ARM) Macs.

 # Status
-**Pre-alpha testing phase.** The app is not in a state to be used right now.
-Currently being worked on as a side project, so I don't really have much of a hard schedule for when this will be complete, but I am aiming for the end of this summer.
+**Active development.** Currently being worked on as a side project with more improvements being added, so I don't really have much of a hard schedule for when this will be 100% complete, but I am aiming for the end of this summer.

 # Contributing
 If it makes the app work better, look better, or run faster, I will accept any pull requests.